wolverian/jenky/README.md

 `font` key in Jenky's configuration file.
 This value can be any valid CSS `font-family` value.

-The important part in choosing a font for Jenky is to view the font on an actual radiator screen, where Jenky will actually be used.
+The important part in choosing a typeface for Jenky is to view the font on an actual radiator screen, where Jenky will actually be used.
 Fonts look very different on a 13-inch laptop screen and a 50-inch TV.